rds1983/DigitalRiseModel/README.md

 <img width="1202" height="832" alt="image" src="https://github.com/user-attachments/assets/614e473f-a153-4fa2-96db-f50fef3dbc41" />

 ### Overview
-DigitalRiseModel is a MonoGame/FNA library that provides an alternative API to XNA's 3D modelling.
+DigitalRiseModel is a MonoGame/FNA library that provides an alternative API to XNA's 3D model handling.
 DigitalRiseModel has the following features (that XNA lacks):
 * Construct 3D models in code
 * Load 3D models from GLTF/GLB at runtime
 * Skeletal animation
 * Create 3D primitives (boxes, spheres, toruses, etc.) at runtime

-It's important to note that DigitalRiseModel does not include rendering functionality.
+It is important to note that DigitalRiseModel does not include rendering functionality.
 That is the responsibility of the developer.

 However, the [Samples](Samples) section demonstrates how this can be done.
 It implements a simple rendering engine based on XNA stock effects such as BasicEffect and SkinnedEffect.